Kittyhacker101-Software/KatWeb/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Found a bug?
+about: Found a bug in KatWeb?
 Help us fix it.

 ---